57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 Callers must use `transferChecked`; plain `transfer` will fail.
 Many wallets and DEXs still lack hook support, so check compatibility before shipping.

 In our staking example, blacklist checks live inside `stake`, `unstake`, and `claimRewards`.
 That blocks protocol paths only, not arbitrary wallet-to-wallet transfers.
-For a global blacklist, use Transfer Hook.
+For a global blacklist, use transfer hook.

 ### Logs and Events